Establishment

-The United States-Israel Binational Agricultural Research and Development Fund (BARD) is a competitive funding program for mission-oriented, strategic, and applied research of mutual-interest agricultural problems conducted jointly by American and Israeli scientists.
-This cooperative research entails active collaboration between Israeli and American research institutes and has led to significant breakthroughs in advancing agricultural technologies to deal with problems faced in the field.
+The United States-Israel Binational Agricultural Research and Development Fund (BARD) is a competitive funding program for mission-oriented, strategic, and applied research on mutually important agricultural problems conducted jointly by American and Israeli scientists.
+This cooperative research entails active collaboration between Israeli and American research institutes and has led to significant breakthroughs in agricultural technologies to address problems in the field.

-BARD was created in 1978 with initial contributions of $40 million by both the United States and Israel.
+BARD was established in 1978, with initial contributions totaling $40 million from the United States and Israel.
 The endowment fund was then augmented in 1984 by another $15 million from each country.
-In 1994, an agreement was reached that Israel would match any U.S. supplement to the fund by the amount of $2.5 million annually.
+In 1994, an agreement was reached under which Israel would match any U.S. supplement to the fund by $2.5 million annually.
 Since 1998, though, this annual supplement has been substantially reduced.

-Prime Minister Benjamin Netanyahu and U.S. Ambassador to Israel David Friedman signed an agreement on October 27, 2020, extending the United States and Israel’s scientific cooperation to apply to Israeli institutions in the West Bank and the Golan Heights.
+Prime Minister Benjamin Netanyahu and U.S. Ambassador to Israel David Friedman signed an agreement on October 27, 2020, extending the United States-Israel scientific cooperation to include Israeli institutions in the West Bank and the Golan Heights.
 The agreement removed geographic restrictions on funding from BARD, the U.S.-Israel Binational Science Foundation (BSF), and the Binational Industrial Research and Development Foundation (BIRD), which previously were not allowed to sponsor projects in “areas which came under the administration of the Government of Israel after June 5, 1967” and related “to subjects primarily pertinent to such areas.”

 In June 2023, however, the Biden administration reversed this decision, declaring that “engaging in bilateral scientific and technological cooperation with Israel in geographic areas which came under the administration of Israel after 1967 and which remain subject to final-status negotiations is inconsistent with U.S. foreign policy.”
 According to JewishInsider: